defeo/aws/_lessons/frameworks.md

   </g>
 </svg>

-- L'URL correspond à un chemin dans le système de fichiers du serveur.
+- URLs correspond to a path in the server's file system.

 </section>
 <section>

-## Génération statique
+## Static Generation

-- Les fichiers HTML sont assemblés à partir de plusieurs composants,
-- Ils sont compilés avant d'être chargés sur le serveur {:.no-wrap}

-#### Un exemple moderne
+- HTML files are assembled from various components,
+- They are compiled together before being installed on the server.
+{:.no-wrap}

+#### A modern example

 <svg style="margin:auto;display:block" width="504" height="200" transform="scale(0.7)" >
   <defs>